tomsch420/probabilistic_model/doc/graphical_models.md

 and every edge $(u, v)$ in $E$ represents a direct dependence from the random variable $X_u$ to the random variable $X_v$.

 Let $Deps(v) = \{u | (u, v) \in E \}$ denote the direct dependences of node $v \in V$.
-In a Bayesian Network, each node $v \in V$ of the graph is associated with a conditional probability distribution $CPD(v)$, which denotes the probability distribution of $X_v$ conditioned over the values of the random variables associated with the direct dependences $D(v)$.
+In a Bayesian Network, each node $v \in V$ of the graph is associated with a truncated probability distribution $CPD(v)$, which denotes the probability distribution of $X_v$ conditioned over the values of the random variables associated with the direct dependences $D(v)$.

-The likelihood function of a Bayesian Network is defined as the product of the conditional probability distributions
+The likelihood function of a Bayesian Network is defined as the product of the truncated probability distributions

 $$
 P(X_1, \ldots, X_n) = \prod_{v \in V} P(X_v | X_{Deps(v)})